Human Action Localization with Sparse Spatial Supervision: Evaluating human tubes

-\textbf{External training data.} We use the MPII Human Pose dataset~\cite{mpiipose} to leverage training data with sufficient variability.
-It contains more than 40k annotated poses, including a bounding box around the head and joint positions for the full body.
-The images represent several frames from around 4000 videos, selected to contain around 500 different activities.
-We use the training set for which annotations are publicly available.
-It represents 28778 annotated poses in 17372 images.
+We use the MPII Human Pose dataset~\cite{mpiipose} to obtain training data with sufficient variability.
+The publicly available training set used here contains 28k annotated poses, including a bounding box around the head and joint positions.
+The images come from around 4000 videos, selected to contain around 500 different activities.
 We obtain a bounding box for each person by taking the box containing the head and all visible joints, with a fixed additional margin of 20 pixels.
 The bounding boxes are thus not perfect, see Figure~\ref{fig:mpii}.
-For instance, they can be slightly too large (top of bounding boxes from left image) or may not cover the extremity of the limbs (hands and feet in the second image).
-In particular, the bounding boxes are also cropped if some joints are not visible (right image).
-Nevertheless, this dataset remains large enough and offers a huge variability in the poses.
+For instance, they can be slightly too large (top of bounding boxes from left image) or may not cover the extremity of the limbs (second image).
+The bounding boxes may also be cropped if some joints are not visible (last two images).
+Nevertheless, this dataset remains large enough and offers a huge variability in term of poses.
 It is thus well suited for training an accurate human detector.

-\textbf{Qualitative results.} Example detections for different action localization datasets (UCF-Sports and J-HMDB) are shown in Figure~\ref{fig:humans}.
-One can see that the obtained human detector is robust to unusual poses (first two examples) and to humans that are not fully-visible (third example).
-Nevertheless, detection are sometimes imprecise, for example not completely covering the human (second example).
-Note that there can be multiple detections when different people are present (fourth example).